Composite Dental Bonding In Boston: Way To Repair Tooth Damage

 How Long Does Dental Bonding Take?

-Since this is usually a minor procedure, dental bonding can take about 30 minutes, but it can take longer depending on the state of your teeth.
+Since this is usually a minor procedure, our process of dental bonding in Boston can take about 30 minutes, but it can take longer depending on the state of your teeth.
 It also doesn't require any follow-up visits to your dentist in Boston.

 In some cases, teeh whitening may be necessary first, or you might have more severe cavities or damage that are only visible in your x-ray.
 Consult your dentist first to see if dental bonding is the best solution for your teeth.

 Make Your Teeth Look as Good as New Today

 We can restores your broken, chipped, or cracked teeth quickly and easily with composite bonding in Boston.
 At Arch Street Dental, we offer composite dental bonding in Boston to refresh your smile in one visit, and you can be back to your routine on the same day.
 Book your dental appointment now.